aa18514/Python/netflix_regression/readme.md

 # ridge regression - netflix dataset
-use verbosity (-v/-vv) to switch between naive linear regression and regression with L2 regularization <br> training data is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br> all of the expected ratings are quantized to the nearest 0.5 <br>
+use verbosity (-v/-vv) to switch between naive linear regression and regression with L2 regularization <br> the dataset consits of 671 users and 9066 movies <br> all the data exists in the subdirectory "\movie-data" <br>
+training data is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br> all of the expected ratings are quantized to the nearest 0.5 <br>